Hawwal/MemoryMaster-v.1-minipay/README.md

 - Lose 1 life on any mistake (<100% accuracy)
 - Lose 1 life if timer expires
 - **Game Over** at 0 lives
-- **Continue option**: Pay 0.1 CELO to resume with 3 lives at your current level
+- **Continue option**: Pay 0.1 USDT to resume with 3 lives at your current level

 ---